heavendata/heavendata.github.io/en/settings/product-types.md

 Here you define if products of this type have variants and how they are defined.
 Please see [variant settings](./product-variants.md) for details.

 ## Why do I Need Product Types?
-Most catalogs contain different types of products and many attributes simply make no sense for some types.
-Let's assume a retailer sells shoes and TVs.
-For shoes we need an attribute "shoe size" and for TVs "display diagonal" and "operating system".
-Without product types our shoes would have an operating system and that wouldn't make sense (at least in 2021).
-To solve this, we create one product type "Shoe" and activate "shoe size" and another type "TV" and activate "display diagonal" and "operating system".
+Most catalogs contain different types of products, and many attributes make no sense for some types.
+For example, let's assume a retailer sells shoes and TVs.
+For shoes we need an attribute "shoe size" and for TVs "display diagonal" and "operating system."
+Without product types, our shoes would have an operating system, which wouldn't make sense (at least in 2021).
+To solve this, we create one product type "Shoe" and activate "shoe size" and another type "TV" and activate "display diagonal" and "operating system."

 ## Related Articles